 La Monnaie de Paris is France's oldest monetary institution, and one of the world's oldest companies still in business.
 The public institution was founded in 864 by Charles II the Bald, with the mission of minting the country's currency.
 Today, the institute retains its industrial and commercial role, and is also involved in the production of foreign metal coins, medals, official decorations...

-In Paris, the Monnaie de Paris is best known for its museum: 11 quai de Conti houses a museum for the general public, revealing the know-how and secrets behind the manufacture of coins.
+In Paris, the Monnaie de Paris is best known for its museum: 11 quai de Conti is home to a museum for the general public, revealing the skills and secrets of coin-making.
 Coins, medals and antique tools are also on display, providing an insight into the history, art, economics, archaeology, science and technology of coinage and craftsmanship...

 La Monnaie de Paris regularly organizes temporary exhibitions, as well as numerous workshops and events for young visitors.